 About this Series

-A home is a sanctuary, a place of rest, worry, relationships, and a vessel for shared human experiences and memories.
 I spent my early childhood in Haverhill, Massachusetts.
 It was an exciting place; lots of kids to play with and weekly house fires up and down the block.
 We could see the fire leap from roof to roof and were carried out wrapped in blankets as the firetrucks lined up outside.
-The houses were great – big, colonial style – if a little run down.
-Eventually, we moved to upstate New York.
-It was “safer,” but there were no more neighborhood kids making runs to the candy store with lunchboxes full of stolen pennies.
-In exchange, we had a small country estate – frogs, snakes, corn fields and forests.
+The houses were big, colonial style, and a little run down.
+The Summer before middleschool, my family moved to upstate New York.
+In our new neighborhood, there were no more neighborhood kids, no more runs to the candy store with lunchboxes full of stolen pennies, no more city noise.
+It was “safer,” and in exchange, we had a bounty of frogs, snakes, corn fields and trees.